psztorc/Truthcoin/docs/README.md

 	1. 'Unclear' should return ".5", and '.5' should return ~".5000001"
 	1. Remove previous explanation about max-min.
 2. Describe an "Open" transaction, (likely ideal for low-dimensional, illiquid markets) where 2 parties could purchase and split $X worth of complete-sets.
 For example, pay $20,000 total at prices (p1, p2) to give (s1, s2) shares to identities (i1, i2).
+3. Add the concept of "non-outsourceable" VTC buying/selling (one VTC private key per transfer), to prevent an obscure but critical assurance-contract attack (which would place attacker a world where he only had to purchase when his attack would succeed).
+4. Improve Appendix b / 2 on page 35, by highlight the (1-p) case, and by adding examples that aren't 2 by 2, to highlight the ( p + (1-p) ) / 2 aggregation in the code.

 FAQ